gooddavvy/html-to-markdown-converter/README.md

 <script src="https://HTML-to-Markdown-Converter.goodnessdavid.repl.co/index.js"></script>
 ```

 And there you have it!
-You can do something like this:
+You can now do something like this:
 ```javascript
 const htmlContent = document.getElementById('html-content');
 const markdownOutput = document.getElementById('markdown-output');